-The Architect forms a DMS integration team, pulling resources from the development groups.
-He/she defines the necessary test platform and further elaborates the integration tests.
+DMS Software Division Head, with guidance from DMS Software Architect and group leads, will assemble integration teams appropriate to projects.
+For SRDP projects, integration will primarily reside in the SSA group, led by the SSA Group Lead, and will involve resources from the development groups as appropriate.
+The group lead will define the necessary test platform and further elaborate the integration tests.
 The purpose of the integration team is to bring together the features and functionality from the System Elements to ensure they work as a System.
 For example, for a re-calibration use case, the Archive, Workflow Manager, and Pipeline would all potentially deliver new functionality.
 The integration team would use the integration tests to determine whether all the components performed as a system and to validate that the use case was delivered as specified.
 Features are considered as "delivered" only when the project integration tests pass successfully.

-A subset of tests designated by the Architect will be automated and incorporated into a regression test suite.
+A subset of tests designated by the integration team will be automated and incorporated into a regression test suite.
+Developers will create requirements-based automated tests to be included in verification and also as components of integration testing.

-&lt;sup>2 The DMS Architect is part of the Requirements Committee and is involved in requirements decomposition.
+2 The DMS Architect is part of the Requirements Committee and is involved in requirements decomposition.